Daniel-Liu-c0deb0t/reCall/README.md

 ```
 `.` can be used to access members (any variables) within a class.
 If the class name is used to access a member, then that member has to be static.
 Otherwise, an instance of the class is needed.

-To construct a class, the class name can be called like a method, with all of the non-static variables as parameters, in order.
+To construct a class, the class name can be called like a method (a constructor), with all of the non-static variables as parameters, in the order they were defined.
 ```
 C = class -> a, b
 a = C(1, 2)